-Cycle Monitoring is done by a combination of ultrasound scanning and hormone assays from blood samples.
+Cycle Monitoring is achieved by a combination of ultrasound scanning and hormone assays from blood samples.
 This allows the development and maturation of eggs to be monitored.

-Ovarian Stimulation is achieved by the administration of hormones in combination with cycle monitoring and can be used in both IUI and IVF treatment.
+Ovarian Stimulation is achieved by the administration of hormones in combination with cycle monitoring and can be used in both Intrauterine Insemination (IUI) and IVF treatment.

 Oocyte (egg) Collection is performed via the vagina under anesthesia, for use in conventional IVF or ICSI.

 Conventional IVF is the combining of eggs and sperm in a test tube to allow spontaneous fertilization and the early development of an embryo.

 ICSI involves injecting sperm into an egg to achieve fertilization.
 This technique can be used to overcome most forms of male infertility.

 PESA and TESA are procedures to obtain sperm either from the testicle itself or from the epididymus (sperm storage organ).
 These procedures can be used to locate sperm where none is found in the ejaculate.